neurodata/neurodata.io/content/guides/visualization.md

 ### View Local Images in Neuroglancer Example

 The following example can be used to help you view your own images in neuroglancer.
-This example uses a [script]([url('/content/guides/upload.py')]) to generate a test image, then convert from tif to precomputed format.
+This example uses a <a href="/static/guides/downloadable_files/upload.py" download>script</a> to generate a test image, then convert from tif to precomputed format.
 You will need to use Python 3, and install all the dependencies of the script, including tifffile, cloudvolume, and joblib.
 It will also require running a [script](https://github.com/google/neuroglancer/blob/master/cors_webserver.py)  from neuroglancer to host the local data:

 1. mkdir ./test_output
 1. python upload.py precomputed://file://test_output/